Information for workers from Australian Government agencies, services and programs visiting remote communities

-This fact sheet applies to all workers (employees, contractors, volunteers) of Australian Government agencies and services and programs who are visiting remote communities for employment or as part of their work arrangements.
-For the purpose of this document, Australian Government agencies, programs and services include but are not limited to:
+This guidance applies to all workers (employees, contractors, consultants, volunteers) of Australian Government Agencies and services and programs who are visiting remote communities for employment or as part of their work arrangements.
+For the purpose of this document, Australian Government Agencies, programs and services include but are not limited to:

 Why are remote communities at risk?

-Isolation and remoteness offer opportunities for delaying or potentially preventing an outbreak of in those areas.
-However, high mobility of community members and a reliance on visiting and outreach services for many essential needs increase the risk of COVID-19 occurring in community.
+Isolation and remoteness offer opportunities for delaying or potentially preventing an outbreak in those areas.
+However, high mobility of community members and a reliance on visiting and outreach services for many essential needs increase the risk of COVID-19 being introduced into community.

 On average, Australians living in remote areas have shorter lives, higher levels of disease and injury and poorer access to and use of health services, compared with people living in metropolitan areas.
-Poorer health outcomes in remote areas may be due to multiple factors including a level of disadvantage related to education and employment and other social determinants of health, as well as access to health services.
+Poorer health outcomes in remote areas may be due to multiple factors including social determinants of health and access to

-Everyone is susceptible to COVID-19, however, older people, people with a compromised immune system, and people with chronic illnesses tend to get more severe disease.
-In addition, Aboriginal and Torres Strait Islander people experience a burden of disease 2.3 times the rate of other Australians, which may increase the risk of severe disease if they acquire COVID-19.
+Everyone is susceptible to COVID-19; however, older people, people with a compromised immune system, and people with chronic illnesses tend to get more severe disease.
+First Nations people experience a burden of disease 2.3 times the rate of other Australians, which may increase the risk of severe disease if they acquire COVID-19.

 Is the remote travel essential and/or are there alternatives?

-Recommendation: postpone all non-essential travel to remote communities.
+Recommendation: Reconsider the need to undertake any non-essential travel to remote communities.

 Do you have symptoms compatible with COVID-19? (fever, a cough, sore throat, tiredness and/or shortness of breath or are a close contact of a COVID-19 case)?

 On arriving at a remote location, how can visitors help prevent the spread of COVID-19?

-Practising good hand and sneeze/cough hygiene is the best defence against most viruses.
-You should:
+Practicing good hand and sneeze/cough hygiene is the best defence against most viruses.
+You are encouraged to:

-- cover your mouth and nose when coughing and sneezing, dispose of tissues, and use alcohol-based hand rub; and
+- cover your mouth and nose when coughing and sneezing, dispose of tissues, and frequently use alcohol-based hand rub (sanitiser);

 If you develop symptoms (fever, a cough, sore throat, tiredness and/or shortness of breath), after arriving at a remote community please follow state / territory public health directions.
 You are encouraged to:

-- Self-quarantine by eating and sleeping alone in your own bedroom or donga.
+- isolate yourself in your own room and eat/sleep alone in your own bedroom or donga;

-- Wash your hands frequently with soap and water and use alcohol-based hand rub.
+- wash your hands frequently with soap and water and use alcohol-based hand sanitiser (rub);

 Where can I get more information?